littlepippilongstocking/Pong-Game-Python/README.md

 # Pong-Game-Python
-A beginner's Pong game made on Python with turtle instead of pygame
+Two versions of the Pong game.
+One made with Turtle and another with PyGame

 NB:
 Any images uploaded into turtle should be in gif format